#JelenaPajic: Fears For #SanJose Woman Missing For More Than Month After Leaving Home For 'Camping Trip'

 Jelena Pajic, a 30-year-old woman from San Jose, California, left home on what she said was a camping trip by herself on August 14 — and she has not been seen or heard from since.
-Now police as well as her friends and family fear for her safety and are hoping the public can help locate the missing woman, according to a report in The San Jose Mercury News newspaper.
+Now police, as well as her friends and family, fear for her safety and are hoping the public can help locate the missing woman, according to a report in the San Jose Mercury News newspaper.

-Dylan Park, who describes himself as an “old friend” of Pajic, took to his Twitter account to seek help in looking for the missing woman, who graduated from San Jose State University in 2012 according to her LinkedIn page.
+Dylan Park, who describes himself as an “old friend” of Pajic, took to his Twitter account to seek help in looking for the missing woman.
+Pajic graduated from San Jose State University in 2012, according to her LinkedIn page.
 But Park also posted, cryptically, “Just found out that 5 women w the same features as Jelena have been reported missing in the Santa Cruz mountains since July.”

 But Park’s troubling claim could not be immediately verified.
 A 19-year-old woman, Sienna Daven-Thomas, went missing in Santa Cruz county in early June, but she was found alive and safe within about a week.

-Pajic reportedly often hiked and camped in areas throughout the Santa Cruz Mountains as well as along the northern California Coast and the Big Sur area.
-When she departed on what she said was a camping trip by herself on August 14, she did not reveal her destination to her family, saying only that she was headed somewhere “pretty.”.
+Pajic reportedly often hiked and camped in areas throughout the Santa Cruz Mountains, as well as along the northern California coast and the Big Sur area.
+When she departed on what she said was a camping trip by herself on August 14, she did not reveal her destination to her family, saying only that she was headed somewhere “pretty.”

 Twitter, I need your help.
 My old friend Jelena Pajic has been missing since August 14th.
 If you have seen/heard anything please reach out. pic.twitter.com/Oc6yIlaOpU